-Serial-resolution-maker and breaker Maude Farrugia looks at how permaculture can help to create beautiful, sustainable new years patterns…
+Serial-resolution-maker and breaker Maude Farrugia shows you how committing to permaculture New Year’s resolutions can help to create beautiful, sustainable habits.

 How can permaculture help us create great new habits for the new year?
 It’s all about patterns!

-The problem with new years resolutions is that we only think about them in January, then proceed to forget about them for the rest of the year, but by looking at patterns we address the functional issues in the mechanism of our life.
+The problem with New Year’s resolutions is that we only think about them in January, then proceed to forget about them for the rest of the year.
+By looking at patterns we address the functional issues in the mechanism of our life.

-So I have set to work in advance on drafting my new year’s resolutions, rather than pulling them out of my hat over a glass of champagne late on new year’s eve!
+So I set to work in advance on drafting my New Year’s resolutions, rather than pulling them out of my hat over a glass of Champagne late on New Year’s Eve!

-I thought I’d start with the good news and think about something I’d like to do more of, a beautiful regenerative pattern… there were plenty of ways I’d like to make my life better, but the one I chose to focus on was slow and special time for my family, and in particular with my awesome little son, Alfie.
-Time spent playing with him is so regenerative and enjoyable and it fills me to the brim with joy.
+I thought I’d start with the good news and think about something I’d like to do more of; a beautiful regenerative pattern.
+There were plenty of ways I’d like to make my life better, but the one I’ve chosen to focus on is slow and special time for my family, and in particular with my awesome little son, Alfie.
+Time spent playing with him is so regenerative and enjoyable, and it fills me to the brim with joy.

-It might not sound as snappy as “this year I will lose 5kg” or “this year I will give up smoking” but my 2016 New Years Resolution is small, concrete and achievable and it addresses patterns in my life which will take me closer to a happier, more effective and fulfilling year (fingers crossed!)
+It might not sound as snappy as “this year I will lose 5kg” or “this year I will give up smoking” but my New Year’s resolution are small, concrete and achievable, and addresses patterns in my life which will take me closer to a happier, more effective and fulfilling year (fingers crossed!).

 This article was super inspired by reading Looby McNamara’s terrific books and this fantastic article.